jascoproducts/firmware/README.md

 Second - Identify your ZW Number.
 This can be found on the device itself, typically on the upper corner or back of the product itself.

+Finally - Identify your Product Number.
+These are typically on the back of the device in question.

 Example pictues are below:

 <img alt="Example of a GE Branded Item" width="350px" src="images/example1.png" />